Tonioou/go-api-test/README.md

 `docker compose up -f build/docker-compose.yaml` to start the database and application

 and `docker compose down -f build/docker-compose.yaml` to stop.

+## How to run in K8S with Kind

+You'll also need to have docker installed on your machine.
+Further information soon.

 ## Tips